10 new ways to support locals in the NT

 Tourism Top End and Tourism Central Australia have you covered for places to stay and things to do and see.
 If you’re in a position to book your accommodation for next year, go for it.
 If catching a barra is on your bucket list, start checking out those fishing charters.

-Or simply create your own dream list of things you can’t wait to do in the NT when this all blows over.
+Or simply create your own dream list of things you can’t wait to do in the NT.